m-t-o-s/mtos/README.md

 Basic Content Types
 ===================

-supplied by oEmbed and Shcema.org definitions.
+Supplied by oEmbed and Schema.org definitions.
 (if that's not near enought to Wordpress/Facebook/Tumblr/Google+ standards, define a subset for the leviathans)